boku7/boku7.github.io/_posts/2021-07-12-ArtOfDeviceCodePhish.md

 PS C:\Users\boku\TokenTactics> Import-Module .\TokenTactics.psd1
 ```

-+ You will need to import TokenTactics when you want to use it within a powershell session.
++ You will need to import TokenTactics when you want to use it within a PowerShell session.
 + Ignore the warning about the naming convention.
-We did not follow proper Microsoft powershell naming convention, so it throws a warning.
+We did not follow proper Microsoft PowerShell naming convention, so it throws a warning.

 ![](/assets/images/devcode/import-mod-warning.png)

 ### [AzureAD PowerShell Module Installation](https://docs.microsoft.com/en-us/powershell/azure/active-directory/install-adv2?view=azureadps-2.0)
-We will install the AzureAD powershell module for enumerating the targets AzureAD after acquiring a Refresh Token from the Device Code Phish campaign.
+We will install the AzureAD PowerShell module for enumerating the targets AzureAD after acquiring a Refresh Token from the Device Code Phish campaign.
 ```powershell
 Install-Module AzureAD
 ```